March 12,2025

 Related Read: How to Prevent Ransomware Attacks and Protect Your Online Data

 As law enforcement actions disrupt major ransomware groups like LockBit and BlackCat, other Ransomware-as-a-Service (RaaS) players—including RansomHub (aka Greenbottle and Cyclops), Play (aka Balloonfly), and Qilin (aka Agenda, Stinkbug, and Water Galura)—have stepped in to exploit the power vacuum.
-Medusa’s rising activity suggests that it, too, is aggressively expanding its operations to fill the gap left by these notorious extortionists.
+Here is Medusa’s rising activity.
+It shows that the group will better fill the void created by these infamous extortionists.

-Meanwhile, the ransomware landscape remains highly volatile, with new RaaS operations such as Anubis, CipherLocker, Core, Dange, LCRYX, Loches, Vgod, and Xelera emerging in recent months.
+Ransomware as a service has been very active throughout this time, with new entrants such as Anubis, CipherLocker, Core, Dange, LCRYX, Loches, Vgod, and Xelera cropping up in recent months.

-Medusa attackers gain initial access by exploiting known vulnerabilities in public-facing applications, particularly Microsoft Exchange Server.
-Cybersecurity experts also suspect the involvement of initial access brokers, who sell access to compromised networks.
+Medusa attackers compromise known vulnerabilities in public-facing applications, especially the Microsoft Exchange Server, to initiate access.
+Cybersecurity officials suspect initial access brokers sell compromised network access for cash.

 “The use of the legitimate RMM software PDQ Deploy is another hallmark of Medusa ransomware attacks,” Symantec said.
 “It is typically used by the attackers to drop other tools and files and to move laterally across the victim network.”